captivationsoftware/react-sticky/README.md

 ## Code Example

-First, you will want to wrap the element you want to be sticky with <Sticky></Sticky> tags.
+First, you will want to wrap the element you want to be sticky with `<Sticky />` tags.
 By default, the Sticky component will stick to the `document.body` element.
-However, placing the optional `sticky-container` class on an ancestor of the Sticky element will constrain the sticky effect to the boundary of the `sticky-container`.
+However, wrapping your `<Sticky />` component in a  `<Sticky.Container>` component element will constrain the sticky effect to the boundary of the <Sticky.Container>, which is just a `<div />`.

 app.jsx
 ```js